Have you been surprised or confused by a medical bill? Take these steps to try to resolve the problem:

 - Call your insurance company to find out what the problem is and how it may be fixed.
 The phone number for customer service should be on the back of your insurance card.

 - Check your appeal rights and deadline.
-Annual reports from the insurance companies show that people who appeal have a very good chance of winning the appeal.
+People who appeal have a very good chance of winning the appeal.
 Read our section on Appeals to find out more.

 - If your problem involves two or more insurance companies, read our section on Coordination of Benefits.